Sinkemlow/DiskCheck/README.md

 # DiskCheck
 Basic Disk Checker for unix based operating systems.
+To be extended with email functionality...